react-cosmos/react-cosmos/docs/reactNative.md

 Where `App.cosmos.js` contains the code above that renders `NativeFixtureLoader` and `App.main.js` contains your original App.js.

+6\. **Render fixture in simulator**

+That's it.
+Open your app in the simulator and the Cosmos renderer should say "No fixture selected".
+Go back to your React Cosmos UI, click on the `Hello` fixture and it will render in the simulator.

+**Congratulations 😎**

+You've taken the first step towards designing reusable components.
+You're ready to prototype, test and interate on components in isolation.

 ## Initial fixture

 You can configure the Cosmos Native renderer to auto load a fixture on init.